dr-saad-la/Anomaly-Detection-Resources/README.md

 While primarily a library for energy-based models, Boltzmann.jl can also be used for anomaly detection tasks by modeling the probability distribution of normal data and identifying deviations from it.

 8. [HDBSCAN.jl](https://github.com/baggepinnen/HDBSCAN.jl)
 HDBSCAN (Hierarchical Density-Based Spatial Clustering of Applications with Noise) is primarily a clustering algorithm, but it can also be used for anomaly detection by identifying points that do not belong to any cluster (noise points).
+[Python Documentation is here](https://hdbscan.readthedocs.io/en/latest/basic_hdbscan.html)

 9. [ClusterValidityIndices.jl](https://github.com/baggepinnen/ClusterValidityIndices.jl)
 Although this package is focused on cluster validity indices, it can be useful in anomaly detection to validate the presence of anomalous clusters within a dataset.